Your New York Divorce Attorneys Team

 The result of a divorce is also the dissolution of a financial partnership.
 In some cases, the process is fairly simple: a couple owns a home, two cars, bank and credit-card accounts, and some personal property they owned before marriage, and they have both joint and personal debts and bills.

 But for complex financial portfolios, the process is not as simple.
-Even in an uncontested divorce, distribution of more complex assets can be problematic.
+Even in an uncontested divorce in New York, distribution of more complex assets can be problematic.
 In addition to the basics set forth and described above, there may be closely-held business, professional practices, or complicated partnerships involved.
 There might also be trusts of various types, real property in other states, or even countries, as well as valuable, tangible items such as art, antiques, or rare collectibles, all of which need appraisals.
 There may also be tax considerations involved.

 Forensic accountants are routinely employed in cases involving substantial assets which require tracing or valuation.